top of page

 Lauren Wilson

 Lauren started her professional career in the zoological field as a marine mammal trainer in 2007.
 She began working with birds in 2011 and has since worked as a Senior Aviculturist at SeaWorld Texas and as the Curator of Birds and Mammals at the Texas State Aquarium.
 Lauren joined Zoo Atlanta in 2019 as the Curator of Birds.
+A licensed wildlife rehabilitator, Lauren has volunteered with Wild Nest Bird Rehab since 2021.

 Lauren has a Bachelor of Science degree in Biology and Psychology from Canisius College in Buffalo, NY, and a Master’s of Science degree in Experimental Psychology from the University of Southern Mississippi.